 To better communicate to students and parents, ISD #518 has language interpreters available on request.
 Please contact the school district if you are in need of interpretation services.
-Call Geronimo Orozco at 727-1193.

 Investigation - Students are required to participate and answer questions on investigative matters regarding student conduct that involves a violation of the student code of conduct.